European shares pare losses as traders bet on ECB monetary support

 By Sudip Kar-Gupta and Alistair Smout

-LONDON, Aug 26 The pan-European FTSEurofirst 300 index pared losses of nearly 3 percent on Wednesday, as hopes of further monetary support from the European Central Bank eased persistent concerns about China's economy.
+LONDON, Aug 26 The pan-European FTSEurofirst 300 index pared losses of nearly 3 percent on Wednesday, despite persistent concerns about China's economy, on hopes of further monetary support from the European Central Bank.

-The index traded down 0.7 percent at 1,396.97 by 1414 GMT, having been as much as 2.8 percent lower, buoyed by a strong start to trading on Wall Street.

 The FTSEurofirst, which risks posting its biggest monthly loss in seven years, suffered its worst one-day drop since November 2008 on Monday, and rallied in the following session after a Chinese interest rate cut boosted markets.

-Having closed down on Tuesday, U.S. futures pointed to a positive start on Wall Street.
+Having closed in negative territory on Tuesday, U.S. futures pointed to a positive start on Wall Street.

 "On a short-term basis I am willing to increase my risk and buy.
 I believe the market is offering opportunities," Alliance Bernstein European equities portfolio manager Michele Patri said.